-8. Lightly brush the dough with the remaining olive oil.
-Now spoon the kale pesto onto the dough.
-Add the mozzarella cheese and then top the pizza with the roasted sweet potatoes and onions.
+8. Lightly brush the dough with the 1 remaining tablespoon of olive oil.
+Now spoon 1/3 cup of raw pistachio and kale pesto onto the dough.
+Add 1 cup of mozzarella cheese and then top the pizza with the roasted sweet potatoes and onions.

 9. Place in the oven and bake for about 10 minutes or so, until the crust is golden and the cheese is melted.